punxaphil/maxi-media-player/README.md

   - media_player.sonos_livingroom
 excludeItemsInEntitiesList: true # Will invert the selection in the `entities` list, so that all players that are not in the list will be used.
 showNonSonosPlayers: true # default is false, which means only Sonos players will be shown.
-volumeStepSize: 1 # Use this to change the step size when using volume up/down..
+volumeStepSize: 1 # Use this to change the step size when using volume up/down.
 Default is to use the step size of Home Assistant's media player integration.
+adjustVolumeRelativeToMainPlayer: true # default is false, which means all players will be set to the same volume as the main player.
+If set to true, volume will be adjusted relative to the main player in the group.

 # groups specific
 groupsTitle: ''